Using repeaters in Design Studio

 Settings and limits

-• From: 1 To: 1 will only show the first item
+• From: 1, To: 1 — shows only the first item

 Scenarios where these settings are useful:

-• When you have a 3 column layout
+• When you have a three-column layout

 • When you only want to show the first item in a layout